Indonesian President Prabowo Subianto has made some bold aspirations for the future of the country during his inauguration speech this week.

 The new president’s inauguration ceremony was attended by 19 heads of state and government, as well as 15 special envoys from international nations.

-Dignitaries attended the ceremony from the Philippines, Cambodia, Republic of Korea, Malaysia, Papua New Guinea, Serbia, Singapore, Solomon Islands, Timor-Leste, Vanuatu, China, Lao, Vietnam, Russian Federation, Qatar, Australia, New Zealand, Thailand, Germany, Saudi Arabia, United Arab Emirates, Egypt, Türkiye, United Kingdom, United States, India, Jordan, Japan, Italy, Canada and France.
+Dignitaries attended the ceremony from the Philippines, Cambodia, Republic of Korea, Malaysia, Papua New Guinea, Serbia, Singapore, Solomon Islands, Timor-Leste, Vanuatu, China, Lao, Vietnam, the Russian Federation, Qatar, Australia, New Zealand, Thailand, Germany, Saudi Arabia, the United Arab Emirates, Egypt, Türkiye, the United Kingdom, the United States, India, Jordan, Japan, Italy, Canada and France.

 At a minimum, this should signal potential diplomatic interest from multiple angles.

 “There is no relationship more important to Australia than our relationship with Indonesia.
-Our two countries are working closely together in shaping a peaceful, stable, and prosperous region that is respectful of sovereignty,” according to Deputy PM Marles.
+Our two countries are working closely together in shaping a peaceful, stable, and prosperous region that is respectful of sovereignty,” Deputy PM Marles said.

 In closing his inauguration speech, Subianto focused on the need to end corruption in Indonesia for the benefit of the general public.